Frequently Asked Questions

 How long will therapy take?

 The answer depends on frequency of treatment, follow-through with assigned homework outside of session, strengths and resources of client, and severity of symptoms.
-Irene’s goal is to support you in meeting your therapy goals as quickly and efficiently as possible.
+My goal is to support you in meeting your therapy goals as quickly and efficiently as possible.
 Individual treatment varies greatly in length, as goals can be met and then change.

 How long are sessions?